yadavalli-lab/Small-proteins-induced-under-low-magnesium-stress-in-E.coli/README.md

 ```
 ### Notes on Directory Structure and Files:
 - `output`: This folder contains reads that have been mapped to the transcriptome using Kallisto.
-- `2-cleaned` (GSE files): These are the demultiplexed reads.
+- `2-cleaned` (GSE276379): These are the demultiplexed reads.
 After this step, the reads should proceed through the following stage:
   - `Mapping`: Align the reads to the reference transcriptome using Kallisto.

 3. Other Analysis Directory Structure